crescent-igor/PayPal-VAP/Mid-Vap-Assignment/README.md

 The application is planned in such a way that it covers maximum concepts taught in class to accomplish various tasks.
 To do so, instead of databases the use of file system is adopted where in data is stored in the format of JSON files.
 The next section explains the details of other concepts used in the code such as pug-templates, callbacks, promises, middlewares, express, nodemon etc.
 ### Concepts
 #### Promises
 Promises are useful when a synchronized structure is required in an application.
-For the scenarios posed in creation of this application there were many such instances where a sequential approach was neccessary, a few are listed below:
+For the scenarios posed in creation of this application there were many such instances where a sequential approach was necessary, a few are listed below:
 * Check the presence of a user in the file system the following steps need to be performed in order:
     1. Reading the records
     2. Checking for the user in the loaded records